Grace Min: 2008–11

-Grace started the year at the Eastbourne International where she defeated Morven McCuloch, Patricia Martins, Leolia Jeanjean and second seed Irina Khromacheva to reach the final, where she was defeated by Polina Leykina, 6–2, 6–2.
-Her next tournament was the Les Petits As, where she lost in the third round to Jessica Ren, and was unable to defend her points from the previous year.
+Grace started the year at the Eastbourne International where she defeated Morven McCuloch, Patricia Martins, Léolia Jeanjean and second seed Irina Khromacheva to reach the final, where she was defeated by Polina Leykina, 6–2, 6–2.
+Her next tournament was Les Petits As, where she lost in the third round to Jessica Ren, and was unable to defend her points from the previous year.
 She then fell in the first round of the USTA National Open to eventual champion, Danielle Collins, in straight sets.
 She also suffered two more first round exit at the USTA International Spring Championships and the Easter Bowl ITF.

 In May, Grace played her first professional tournament at a $25k event in Raleigh, North Carolina.
 She crushed Sianna Simmons in the first round of qualifying 6–2, 6–1 but was eliminated from the tournament by Hsu Chieh-yu in the second round.
 She then lost in the second round of the USTA National Open in Norcross, Georgia.

-Grace then qualified for her first ITF senior main draw at a $10k event in Sumter, South Carolina.
-In the first round of the main draw, she crushed fellow qualifier Eugenie Bouchard 6–0, 6–3 but lost to fifth seed Anna Wishink, in the second round.
+Grace then qualified for her first ITF women's main draw at a $10k event in Sumter, South Carolina.
+In the first round, she crushed fellow qualifier Eugenie Bouchard 6–0, 6–3 but lost to fifth seed Anna Wishink, in the second round.

 Grace played two more $10k events in the United States, losing during the qualifying of both.
 She then won her first title of the year at the under 18 USTA National Open in her hometown, dropping only one set in the tournament.
 Grace then lost in the quarterfinals of the under 18 National Clay Court Championships and the second round of the US International Hardcort Championships.

 Grace was then awarded a wildcard for the junior US Open, her first Grand Slam championship.
 However, she was defeated in the first round of qualifying by Heather Watson, 7–5, 6–0.
 Following this loss, she headed to Lexington for the Under-18 Kentucky International Junior Tennis Derby, where she qualified for the main draw, but was eliminated in the first round by Michaela Boev, 6–2, 6–0.
 She then fell in the third round of the USTA ITF Junior Circuit – Georgia in Atlanta to Elizabeth Begley, in two sets.

-Grace then received a wildcard for the maindraw of a $50k professional event in Lawrenceville, Georgia.
-In the first round, she overcame countrywoman Julia Cohen in three sets.
+Grace then received a wildcard for the main draw of a $50k event in Lawrenceville, Georgia.
+In the first round, she overcame countrymaid Julia Cohen in three sets.
 However, she was crushed by sixth seed Angela Haynes, 6–0, 6–1 in the second round.
 With these professional tournaments, she established her first WTA ranking.
 She lost in the second round of an under-18 tournament in South Carolina, before reaching a final in Florida.
 She then fell in the first round of the Eddie Herr International Junior Tennis Championships as a wildcard to sixth seed Yana Buchina of Russia, in a three-setter.
 Grace's final tournament of the year was the Dunlop Orange Bowl, where she managed to defend her points by reaching the quarterfinals.